brianreidc7/azure-docs/articles/active-directory/connect/active-directory-aadconnect-troubleshoot-sso.md

 - Ensure that the user's account is from an AD forest where Seamless SSO has been set up.
 - Ensure the device is connected on the corporate network.
 - Ensure that the device's time is synchronized with the Active Directory's and the Domain Controllers' time and is within five minutes of each other.
 - List existing Kerberos tickets on the device using the **klist** command from a command prompt.
-Check if tickets issued for the `AZUREADSSOACCT` computer account are present.
+Check if tickets issued for the `AZUREADSSOACC` computer account are present.
 Users' Kerberos tickets are typically valid for 12 hours.
 You may have  different settings in your Active Directory.
 - Purge existing Kerberos tickets from the device using the **klist purge** command, and try again.
 - To determine if there are JavaScript-related issues, review the console logs of the browser (under "Developer Tools").
 - Review the [Domain Controller logs](#domain-controller-logs) as well.
+- Ensure that the computer account called AZUREADSSOACC in the Active Directory is not disabled or deleted

 ### Domain Controller logs